Cortez High School

 Cortez High School is located in Phoenix, Arizona at 8828 N 31st Ave, Phoenix, AZ 85051.
 It is part of the Glendale Union High School District.
 The mascot is the Colt and the school colors are primarily black and white with red used as an alternate color.
-It has been continuously listed on U.S. News & World Report's Best High School Ranking list.
+In the 2025-2026 school year, U.S. News & World Report's Best High School Ranking list placed Cortez High School as #102 in the state of Arizona and #5,971 in National rankings among approximately 24,000 schools, 18,000 of which are ranked.

 History

 Cortez was designed by the local architecture firm of Edward L. Varney Associates.
 Construction of the campus was undertaken by Harmon-Davis Construction Co.

 Athletics

-Cortez High School participates in 13 different sports as a member of the Arizona Interscholastic Association's 4A Conference.
+Cortez High School participates in 14 different sports as a member of the Arizona Interscholastic Association's 4A Conference.